fcf2/ML-Against-Invasive-Fungi/README.md

 If you use this workflow, please cite:

 >
-> *Multi-target Drug Repurposing Against Invasive Fungi Using a Multi-strategy Approach in a Data-poor Setting*
+> *Repurposing of Bleomycetin Candidate Against Invasive Fungal Pathogens Using AI-Bind in a Data-poor Scenario*

 ---